pycroscopy/SciFiReaders/docs/source/index.rst

 SciFiReaders Documentation
 ==========================

-**Tools for extracting data and metadata from materials microscopy / spectroscopy files**
+**Tools for extracting data and metadata from scientific data files**

+Please the side panel on the left for other documentation pages on ``SciFiReaders``

 Jump to our `GitHub project page <https://github.com/pycroscopy/SciFiReaders>`_